TykTechnologies/tyk/images/plugin-compiler/README.md

 ## Hot reloading
 Using `/tyk/reload/group` will _not_ update the plugin if you have compiled a fresh version and used the same pathname.

+To reload a plugin, you will have to restart the gateway process.